0lu99/Stocks-Shares/README.md

 ![featureFileGif](http://g.recordit.co/e8IdTXAeho.gif)

-For the purpose of the length of the GIF, this scenario shows the event a user searches for Microsoft (MSFT):
+For the purpose of the length of the GIF, this scenario shows the event a user wants to get information for Microsoft (MSFT):

 ![YahooFinanceGif](YahooFinanceGif.gif)